Side Effects of Cocaine: The Path of Destruction

 Heroin and cocaine taken together can also lead to fatal consequences.
 Because the stimulating effect of cocaine is offset by the sedating effect of heroin, users may unknowingly binge on heroin.
 The effects of cocaine subside sooner than those of heroin.
 This then intensifies the effects of heroin and may cause respiration to slow down in the person and sometimes, stop altogether.

-Long-Term Physical Effects of Cocaine
+What Are Long-Term Side Effects of Cocaine?

 Cocaine consumption can cause permanent damages to the health such as: